Scrum master, sprint review, backlog refinement, user stories, planning poker.

 The experience also helped refine Feasey’s full-time role at Babson from project manager to manager of strategic business operations.
 Plus, it revealed her newfound interest in organizational behavior, which she hopes to continue to explore and develop.

-And, she experienced firsthand the advantages of implementing organizational change and embracing an agile mindset, which she says fits perfectly—“like peanut butter and jelly”—with Babson’s world-renowned Entrepreneurial Thought & Action® methodology.
+And, she experienced firsthand the advantages of implementing organizational change and embracing an agile mindset, which she says fits perfectly—“like peanut butter and jelly”—with Babson’s world-renowned Entrepreneurial Thought & Action® (ET&A™) methodology.

 “Babson is asking us as an organization supporting the College to be our best selves and do the best work that we can, and agile is allowing our team to do that,” Feasey said.
-“I completely agree that ET&A and agile go hand in hand, so we’re practicing what we preach.”
+“I completely agree that ET&A and an agile mindset go hand in hand, so we’re practicing what we preach.”

 And, she’s practicing what she learned in earning her MBA.